 Enforcement – South Wales Police will play an active role in enforcement and will use our roles in employment and purchasing goods and services to improve intelligence gathering whilst ensuring full compliance with the Code of Practice as well as acting promptly on information received.

-The Force’s Modern Slavery policy, set by the Chief Officer team, is in place to reduce the risk of serious harm to victims and improve their safety, health and wellbeing.
+The Modern Slavery policy, set by the Chief Officer team, is in place to reduce the risk of serious harm to victims and improve their safety, health and wellbeing.

 Robust training is provided to front line officers and Inspectors are responsible for co-ordinating response to reports and attendance at incidents, reducing immediate risks and preserving available evidence.

-Ethical procurement – promoting the development of ethical supply chains in the delivery of contracts for the police service in Wales generally and specifically in South Wales
+Ethical procurement – promoting the development of ethical supply chains in the delivery of contracts for the police service in Wales generally and specifically in South Wales.

 Environment – we will create an environment where the public in Wales have confidence and understanding of how to report any signs of exploitation in all its forms and work with partners, including local government, the NHS and voluntary and community groups to heighten awareness of – and reporting of – signs of exploitation.
 We will ensure that all our staff – particularly PCSOs and staff in our Public Service Centre – are fully aware of what to look out for and what to do when concerns are reported.